 Recent considerations of Yiddish women’s texts privilege Margolin’s iconoclastic voice, seeing in it the tone and role women have assumed in the Yiddish literary tradition.
-Margolin is an ideal representative of such a voice: the peripatetic divorcee who left her infant son in the custody of his father, took lovers and eventually married the poet Reuben Iceland, wrote under a pseudonym (her real name was Rosa Lebensboim), was known as an intellectual aggressive woman, and in later years, was a recluse reported to be too huge and too despondent (she suffered from obesity and severe depression) to emerge from her apartment.
+Margolin is an ideal representative of such a voice: the peripatetic divorcée who left her infant son in the custody of his father, took lovers (including the poet Reuben Iceland), wrote under various pseudonyms (her real name was Rosa Lebensboim), wrote prose and essays as well as poetry, was known as an intellectual aggressive woman, and in later years, was a recluse reported to be too despondent to emerge from her apartment.

 Writers of a broad range of texts—passionate and erotic lyrical verse, social realist fiction, affecting descriptions of immigrant life, nostalgic paeans to their Eastern European homes, dirges to those murdered in the Holocaust—these women are more accurately understood as modernists and traditionalists, romantics and realists, prose writers and poets.
 They represent, in short, no single school or line of development but rather the range of women’s voices contained in Yiddish literature.

-The women who immigrated to the United States before 1924 (when changes in immigration laws made it harder to enter the country)—including such major writers as Celia Dropkin, Miriam Karpilove, Malke Lee, Anna Margolin, Anna Rapaport, Yente Serdatzky, Fradel Shtok, Malka Heifetz Tussman, Rashelle Veprinski, Hinde Zaretsky—never conceived of themselves as a literary group.
-Whether they wrote deliberately political socialist texts or lyrical poetry, they were equally cut off from one another and from the centers of Yiddish publication.
+The women who immigrated to the United States before 1924 (when changes in immigration laws made it harder to enter the country)—including such major writers as Celia Dropkin, Miriam Karpilove, Malke Lee, Anna Margolin, Anna Rapaport, Yente Serdatzky, Fradel Shtok, Malka Heifetz Tussman, Rashelle Veprinski, Hinde Zaretsky—did not conceive of themselves as a literary group.
 Most immigrant women were educated in Eastern Europe, receiving for the most part a better secular education but a less complete religious education than their brothers.
 Many became radicals and also began writing in Eastern Europe.
-If they are known today, it is largely through the efforts of English translators of the last decade.
+If they are known today, it is largely through the efforts of English translators.

 An outgrowth of the Haskalah [Jewish Enlightenment], modern secular Yiddish literature began in the mid-nineteenth century, spreading to all the corners of the world to which Eastern European Jews emigrated in the next hundred years.
-Among its early practitioners there are no familiar names of women, although women had certainly written Yiddish texts—primarily tkhines [petitionary prayers in prose and verse]—since the medieval period.
+Among its early practitioners there are few well-known names of women, although women had certainly written Yiddish texts since the medieval period.
 Yiddish literary production in the United States is commonly understood to follow a generational pattern, beginning with the socially conscious poetry and prose of the “proletarian” or “sweatshop” writers of the 1880s–1900s.
 These primarily socialist writers were followed, in quick succession, by the rhymed and metered verses of Di yunge [The youth] who, in 1907, announced an “art for art’s sake” credo that elevated mood and tone over social relevance.
 In 1919, the Inzikhistn [Introspectivists] declared that free verse and social realities must be combined, that the poet’s craft required that he [sic] look into the self [in zikh] and thus present a truer image of the psyche and the world.
 The 1930s were marked by an expansion of socialist and communist journalism and the literature such politics inspired.
-With the Holocaust, the Hitler-Stalin Pact, and the destruction of Eastern European Jewish life came a literature primarily of consolation and mourning.
-More recent interest in Yiddish has resulted in the emergence of a small number of new writers, including women, born primarily in the United States or Western Europe.
+The Holocaust, the Hitler-Stalin Pact, and the destruction of Eastern European Jewish life led to a more elegiac literature of consolation and mourning.
+More recent interest in Yiddish has resulted in the emergence of some new writers born in the United States, including women, and Haredim [ultra-Orthodox].

-There are several problems with this chronological paradigm, not least of them the observation that literary epochs in Yiddish last about a decade, often overlap with one another, never correspond to the literary career of any writer, and rarely refer to more than a handful of writers at any period.
+There are several problems with this chronological paradigm, not least the observation that literary epochs in Yiddish last about a decade, often overlap with one another, never correspond to the literary career of any writer, and rarely refer to more than a handful of writers at any period.
 Moreover, female writers seldom make their way into this schematic account except as the wives or sisters of male writers.
-Indeed, demanding that women be included in such accounts is highly problematic since any sense of what constitutes the Yiddish literary canon is contested.
-European and, especially, American feminist literary criticism of the 1970s and beyond insisted on the place of women within established canons, which, supple as the definitions of such canons might be, traditionally overlooked women.
-Such an enterprise has been attempted in Yiddish as well, but with less success since it has entered a field whose boundaries have not been as well-defined, that is reaching closure, is unlikely to acquire significant new writers for much longer, and is increasingly known only in translation.
+Any sense of what constitutes the Yiddish literary canon is contested, but there has been increasing scholarly and popular attention to translating women and to including them in syllabi.

 Critics have frequently noted that the greatest experiments and accomplishments in Yiddish literature in America took place in poetry rather than prose.
 Unlike their European and American contemporaries, women writing Yiddish have certainly been more prominent as poets.
 The reasons for this are social and generic, relying on the status of each genre in Jewish life as well as on the social conditions in which women found themselves.
 Poetry, some might argue, can sometimes be written despite hectic schedules that include the responsibilities of earning a livelihood and raising a family; the expansive form of the novel requires time and publishing resources rarely available to women.
 It is, however, difficult to imagine any poet making such an argument.
-A related explanation is that, despite their crucial economic roles, Jewish women did not have the kind of grounding in an expansive and cohesive social world that storytelling demands.
+A related explanation has been that, despite their crucial economic roles, Jewish women did not have the kind of grounding in an expansive and cohesive social world that storytelling demands.
 Religious life may have played a less central role in modern America than in nineteenth-century Eastern Europe, but neither as Jews nor as Americans were women and men similarly rooted.
 The status conferred by economic success in America, like the earlier status conferred by religious learning, one’s place in the synagogue, or ritual life among Jews, has always figured in masculine terms.
 The cultural effect of exclusion from these areas needs to be considered in any analysis of women’s literary production in Yiddish.
-So, too, must the Jewish storytelling tradition, associated as it is with religious learning, midrash and aggadah.
+So, too, must the Jewish storytelling tradition, associated as it is with religious learning, A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).Midrash and Statements that are not Scripturally dependent and that pertain to ethics, traditions and actions of the Rabbis; the non-legal (non-halakhic) material of the Talmud.aggadah.
 Men, in other words, could associate storytelling with tradition; they could tell their stories in the prayer house, between prayers, even as prayers.
 Women, for the most part, could not, and the different valence of their stories—told primarily in the kitchen, the parlor, or on the front stoop—no doubt affects the way they might have regarded stories and poems.

 It would take decades before critics returned to these questions.
 In 1966, Shmuel Rozhansky published Di Froy in der Yidisher Poezye [The woman in Yiddish poetry] as volume 29 of his Musterverk fun der Yidisher Literatur, a monumental project of canon formation intended to run to one hundred volumes containing representative works of Yiddish literature.
 Previous volumes had focused on individual authors or a group of two or three, but this one included 136 poets of whom about one-third were women.
 In 1973, Ber Grin published a series of articles presenting short biographical and bibliographical information about women poets in various countries.
 Harking back to Korman’s title (which was his own as well) and the significance of that volume, Grin went on to list the names of twenty-four women who constituted a new generation of American Yiddish women writers.
 He referred to yidishe dikhterins with none of the irony or self-consciousness that Molodowsky’s 1936 essay or the earlier essays by her and Tussman might have encouraged.
 Grin divided his entries by country, including the biographies of twenty-seven women under the heading “American Yiddish poetesses.”